ducanhho2296/DeepAmenitySegmentation/datasets/README.md

 - `img_size`: The size of the generated square bounding box images in pixels.

-## Running the script
+## Trainingset generation

-To run the script, simply execute the following command:
+To generate dataset for training and cross evaluation process, simply execute the following command:

 ```
 python generate_dataset.py
 ```

 The script will generate square bounding box images using two techniques: Grid-sampling and Amenity-stratified-sampling.
 The generated images and labels will be saved in the directories specified in the configuration file.

 ## Note